vistadataproject/vistadataproject.github.io/index.md

 The Veterans Information Systems Technology Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the comprehensive  longitudinal  clinical, business, and administrative information system of the U.S. Veterans Health Administration ([VHA](https://www.va.gov/health/aboutVHA.asp)).
 130 decentralized VISTA instances support the operations of over 1200 VA hospitals and clinics nationwide.

-In the VISTA Data Project (VDP), the functionality across all VISTA systems is centralized to a single, secure, commercial cloud-based, veteran-specific *Veteran Integrated Care Service* (VICS),  allowing  the corresponding functionality of *all 130 decentralized VISTA systems to be safely and comprehensively decomissioned* while *maintaining seamless continuity of veteran-specific care and services*.
+In the VISTA Data Project (VDP), the functionality across all VISTA systems is centralized to a single, secure, commercial cloud-based, veteran-specific __Veteran Integrated Care Service (VICS)__,  allowing  the corresponding functionality of __all 130 VISTA systems to be safely and comprehensively decomissioned__ while __maintaining seamless continuity of veteran-specific care and services__.

 ## Modernizing VA
 ![vdp-transition -width90](assets/vdp-vics-ehrm-oneVA-20180130.png)

 <br>